sennetconsortium/senotype_editor/docs/README.md

 The search window will search DataCite for a DOI with ID that matches the value that the user enters in the **Enter query...** input.
-Because all senotype DOIs will have the same DataCite provider (e.g, 10.6586), the search window only needs the unique portion of the DOI.
+Because all senotype DOIs will have the same DataCite provider (e.g, 10.6586), the search window only needs the unique portion of the DOI, which usually corresponds to the SenNet ID of the dataset.

 For example, if the DOI's full URL is https://doi.org/10.60586/snt259.dzbl.489, only snt259.dzbl.489 is required as a search term.